aboutcode-org/aboutcode/README.md

 ### **Why**

 It is surprisingly difficult to have a simple API to consistently fetch code from package repositories, version control repositories and APIs: each site and each package manager has its own unique and peculiar ways.
-FetchCode goal is to abstract all these details and make it easy to fetch things reliably.
+FetchCode's goal is to abstract all these details and make it easy to fetch things reliably.

 ### **Maintainer**

-The primary fetchcode maintainer is [https://github.com/JonoYang](https://github.com/JonoYang)
+The primary fetchcode maintainer is [@JonoYang](https://github.com/JonoYang)

 # **Other AboutCode Tools**